 There are 4 K layers in the owl monkey based upon the distribution of calbindin labeled cells.
 Of these K layers, three are well developed, with K1 and K3 exhibiting the largest numbers of K cells (see Figure 1C and 1D).
-Of our sample of K units, reconstructions indicated that 2 K axons in V1 were in layer 3B suggesting that they probably arose from LGN layer K3; 4 were in LGN layer K1, 11 were in LGN layer K2, 20 were in LGN layer K3, and 1 was in LGN layer K4.
-However, of the total sample of 38 K units, only 3 K1, 6 K2, 14 K3 cells plus the 2 K, responded well enough to grating stimuli for quantitative measures to be made.
-Since our previous anatomical studies in owl monkeys showed that the different K cell layers (K1 & K2 verses K3) have distinct axonal termination patterns in V1 (Ding and Casagrande, 1997), we asked whether these anatomical distinctions correlated with any differences in K cell receptive field properties.
+Of our sample of K units, reconstructions indicated that 2 K axons in V1 were in layer IIIB suggesting that they probably arose from LGN layer K3; 4 were in LGN layer K1, 11 were in LGN layer K2, 20 were in LGN layer K3, and 1 was in LGN layer K4.
+However, of the total sample of 38 K units, only 3 K1, 6 K2, 14 K3 cells plus 2 K axons that were recorded in cortical layer III, responded well enough to gratings stimuli for quantitative measures to be made.
+Since our previous anatomical studies in owl monkeys showed that the different K cell layers (K1 & K2 verses K3) show distinct axonal termination patterns in V1 (Ding and Casagrande, 1997), we asked whether these anatomical distinctions correlated with any differences in K cell receptive field properties.
 As shown in Figure 12 differences were found between the properties of cells in the different K layers.
 Cells in K1/K2 tended to be selective for lower spatial frequencies and higher temporal frequencies than cells in layer K3 (Figure 12A & 12B).
-These trends were significant, however, only for the differences between temporal frequency cut-offs (Mann-Whitney U, p = 0.05) perhaps due to the small N. In addition, K1/K2 cells exhibited a trend toward higher contrast thresholds and lower contrast gains than K3 cells (Figures 12C, D), although this trend did not reach statistical significance.
-Overall, these K layer differences suggest that the ventral most K layers, K1/K2 resemble M cells more than P cells in their spatial and temporal resolution characteristics whereas the resolution values of K3 cells tends to lie intermediate between those of P and M cells.
-Clearly, a larger N will be required to confirm the trends seen.
+These trends were significant, however, only for the differences between temporal frequency cut-offs (Mann-Whitney U, p=0.05) perhaps due to the small N. In addition, K1/K2 cells exhibited a trend toward higher contrast threshold and lower contrast gain values than K3 cells (Figures 12C, D), although this trend did not reach statistical significance.
+Overall, these K layer differences suggest that the ventral most K layers, K1/K2 resemble M cells more than P cells in their spatial and temporal resolution characteristics whereas the resolution of K3 cells tends to lie intermediate between those of P and M cells.